cafeaua/scoala-informala-homeworks/README.md

 # scoala-informala-homeworks
+Java G8
 Homeworks in a great need for a review.
-By Sipos Zoltan.
+@author Sipos Zoltan.